Narrative Therapy Introduction Courses

 (Special rates are subject to participant numbers.
 Please ask if anything is uncertain)

-- Currently attending students in any existing regional direct Coram Deo programme (First year, Second year, Third year, Coram Care members): R250 per person
+Students currently attending as part of any existing regional direct Coram Deo programme (First year, Second year, Third year, Coram Care members): R250 per person

 Book: R400 not compulsory (but compulsory if participants continue with the advanced programme).
 Minimal stock kept in Pretoria.